Sports Massage Therapy FAQs

 Where do sessions take place?

 Sessions take place at a location of your choice.
-Typically, this can be in the your home, at a friends, at the office, etc. If you are struggling to find a place, let us know we do have some treatment space options in the March area, there may be a small surcharge of £5 for this.
+Typically, this can be in the your home, at a friends, at the office, etc. or we run clinic appointments in private consultation rooms in March, Cambridgeshire.

 We can also provide services at sports clubs and training grounds.